 He was so passionate about the beauty of the sea.
 But when he chose to study Marine Engineering in his bachelor (2001-2005), he learnt a lot more about sea, such that he decided to continue his graduate studies in the same area.
 He did his master in Ship Architecture where he learned about the hydrodynamics of fish propulsion (2006-2008).
 As there is a vast amount of energy hidden in the marine environment (e.g. tides, waves), he worked on an innovative scheme to extract marine current energy as his PhD research (2009-2013).
 After that he started to work in Laboratory of Wave and Current (LOC – UFRJ - Brazil) as the technical manager where he was involved in a couple of offshore engineering projects such as extreme and fatigue analysis of marine flexible risers, and estimation of nonlinear damping term of the roll motion for FPSO (Floating Production Storage and Offloading) vessels (2014-2016).
 Recently, as a postdoctoral associate he started a new research project with the department of Agriculture and Bioengineering in Mississippi State University (2017-Now).
 He is developing a hydrodynamic and water quality model for the western Mississippi sound.

+John is a Professor of Biology and Networking Coordinator of the Honors Program at Oral Roberts Univ. in Tulsa, OK.
+His educational background is a BA in Geology and BS in Biology from Calif.
+Lutheran Univ.
+(1972), a MS in Environmental Science from Cal.
+State Hayward (1975), and a MS and Ph.D. in Zoology from the Univ.
+Michigan (1980).
+His specialty is Limnology (lake ecology) with specific expertise in nutrient - phytoplankton (microalgae) - zooplankton interactions.
+He has vast experience in aquaculture, including two sabbatical years doing research at The Foundation for Scientific and Industrial Research (SINTEF) in Trondheim, Norway, resulting in three published and numerous technical publications.
 He started doing algae to biofuels research during his fall 2009 sabbatical.
 During that time he interacted with numerous people involved in algae biofuels research around the world, including Norway (former colleagues), Israel, India, Australia, Malaysia, and China.
 He has co-authored more than 10 scientific papers in professional journals on sustainability and biofuels (e.g., Green Chemistry and Energy Fuels) and, 2 in the 2015 book “Algae and Environmental Sustainability”, he is co-editor of a book (2016) titled “Phytoremediation Potential of Bioenergy Plants”, and he is currently working on more biofuels, phytoremediation, and sustainability-related papers.
 He supervises students lake ecology and management, algal biofuels,and sustainability.
 Among other courses, John teaches Marine Ecology which involves a semester-long lec and a one-week intensive SCUBA/Mar.
 Ecology lab course at various Caribbean locations.

 He has completed his PhD in 2010 at Palacky University (Czech Republic) in the field of Biophysics.
 During his doctoral study, he focused on modeling the light photosynthetic reactions, mainly explaining the mechanism of oxygen evolution.
 He spent 3 years as a postbox at Rostock University (Germany), working on modeling Calvin-Benson cycle and photorespiration.
 Currently, he works at University of South Bohemia, Faculty of Fisheries and Water protection (Czech Republic), as an assistant professor he is first author of 8 papers and co-author of 7 papers.
 He is interested in computational biology, mainly on modeling the metabolic regulation of cyan bacteria.
 He developed a new method integrating various omics (metabolic, transcriptomic, fluoric and proteomic) data into multi-level kinetic model allowing complex analysis of metabolism such as deciphering the roles of isozymes.
 He has also growing interests into genomic modeling of fish species.